 Ultra violet (UV) radiation is present in sunlight and also produced by specialized lights.
-Suntan, freckling and sunburn are all familiar effects of over-exposure, along with higher risk of skin cancer.
-We would be severely damaged by ultraviolet radiation if most of it were not filtered out by the Earth’s atmosphere.
+Suntan, freckling and sunburn are all familiar effects of over-exposure, along with a higher risk of skin cancer.
+We would be severely damaged by ultraviolet radiation if most of it was not filtered out by our Earth’s atmosphere.

 However, its not all bad news as the UV spectrum also has beneficial effects on human health.
-Ultraviolet is also responsible for the formation of bone-strengthening vitamin D in most land vertebrates, including humans.
-But there is a lack of appreciation that sun exposure in moderation is the major source of vitamin D for most humans.
-Vitamin D deficiency is now recognized as a pandemic.
+Ultraviolet is responsible for the formation of bone-strengthening vitamin D in most land vertebrates, including humans.
+Vitamin D deficiency is now recognized as a global pandemic.